panzerox123/YetAnotherHadoop/README.md

 For map-reduce jobs, data from input file blocks are read into a temporary file using the internal cat function.
 From here, mapper and reducer programs read the input as they would from stdin.
 The mapper output is stored in a temporary sorted file.
 The final output is stored in the specified output file.

-This was a really interesting project and we have definitely accomplished our goal of gaining a deeper understanding of not just Hadoop but how real-life distributed systems are built.